vfarcic/devops24/manuscript/04-helm.md

   install: true
 ```

-As you can see, the variables in this file follow the same format as those we output through the `helm inspect values` command.
+As you can see, the variables in that file follow the same format as those we output through the `helm inspect values` command.
 The only difference is in values, and the fact that `helm/jenkins-values.yml` only contains those that we are hoping to change.

 We defined that the `ImageTag` should be fixed to `2.116-alpine`.